rkalescky/documentation/access.rst

 ManeFrame II has two separate file systems.
 The first, the "home" file system, contains user's home directories ("~/", "/users/$USER", "$HOME") and is what is seen when first logging into the system.
-The second, the "scratch" file system, is ManeFrame's high performance parallel file system ("/scratch/users/$USER" or "$SCRATCH").
-The scratch file system is significantly larger and faster than the home file system and should be the file system used when running calculations.
+The second, the "scratch" file system, is ManeFrame II's high performance parallel file system ("/scratch/users/$USER" or "$SCRATCH").
+The scratch file system is significantly larger and faster than the "home" file system and should be the file system used when running calculations.
 Files needed for running calculations or building software must be copied from your local computer to ManeFrame II.
 This is generally done using an SFTP client or